Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 - `web_sys` for browser bindings like console (`println!` does not work)
 - crate `console_error_panic_hook` for having panics print a trace to the console (could be added only for dev)
 - `wasm-bindgen-test` to run tests in headless browsers (not used yet)

-### What I understood of wasm-pack
+### What I understood of what happens under the covers of wasm-pack
-- generated files
+Generated files:
+- `index_bg.d.wasm`: the compiled wasm binary
+- `index_bg.d.ts`: seems to be a "header" file of generated rust functions, not usable though (e.g. no body, using numbers (= pointers) as parameters)
+- `index_bg.js`: looks like the actual js implementation, nicely wrapping the the wasm heap pointer magic
+- `index.d.ts`: looks like typescript headers for things in `index_bg.js`
+- `index.js`: just imports the wasm file and `index_bg.js`, (optionally) calls the wasm `main_js` entrypoint

 ## Bring the game to life in the browser
 The rust crate already simulates the game in the console.